StoneStepsInc/fit/README.md

   * `read_size` `INTEGER NOT NULL`

-    A file size, in bytes, as computed by reading the file until there is no more data.
+    A file size, in bytes, as computed while reading the file until there is no more data.
 In most cases this value will be exactly as stored in `entry_size`, unless either the file or the directory entry was updated after it was read by the file scanner.

   * `hash_type` `VARCHAR(32) NOT NULL`

-    File checksums are computed as a SHA-256 hash in the current application, so this column will always be set to `SHA256`.
+    File checksums are computed as a SHA-256 hash in the current version of the application, so this column will always be set to `SHA256`.

   * `hash` `TEXT NOT NULL`

-    A file checksum value in hex format using lowercase characters for letters `abcdef`, which is computed as a SHA-256 hash in the current application.
+    A file checksum value in hex format using lowercase characters for letters `abcdef`.

 ### Useful SQL